Haddon Heights Attorney Handles Divorces Involving Child Abuse and Neglect

 When one parent mistreats or ignores their child, the damage could be severe and lasting.
 Sadly, many New Jersey divorces include allegations of child abuse and neglect.
 This creates an even heavier burden for parents who must deal with the legal marriage dissolution process while making sure that their children are protected.
-At Martone Law Group, LLC in Haddon Heights, I am an experienced family lawyer who is committed to securing a safe, healthy environment for clients’ sons and daughters.
+At The Law Offices of Kelli M. Martone in Haddon Heights, I am an experienced family lawyer who is committed to securing a safe, healthy environment for clients’ sons and daughters.
 My firm will handle each aspect of your divorce with the highest degrees of professionalism and compassion as I work to help you and your children make a positive, fresh start.

 What constitutes child abuse and neglect?

 Many divorcing couples argue about how to raise their children, but New Jersey’s Department of Children and Families has specific definitions for abuse and neglect.
 Knowing whether your situation qualifies under these standards might be crucial in how you address these matters during your divorce.
 It is important to remember that child abuse includes more than physical punishment.
 Emotional and sexual mistreatment are also classified as child abuse.
 Neglect is defined as a situation where a parent or caregiver fails to provide proper supervision, food, clothing, shelter or medical care for someone under the age of 18, despite having the financial resources to do so.